tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 Checks are per field, meaning one action may fail to apply due to the field it updating not matching, but other action on the same record applies as it does match.
 NOTE: Just because multiple fields are listed on a single fill/forward action, they are all still processed separately.
 No need to split into different rules.

-# Advanced Filters
+### Advanced Filters (Matches)

-These filters can be applied in addition to the basic filters.
-Advanced filters should work for any [supported field](Fields.md).
+Using Matches you can filter on any [supported field](Fields.md).
 In general they follow the following rules:

 - If you use one of these filters, any record that doesn't contain that field will never match the rule.
 - &/|/^ Operator: You can change the default operation using a prefix on the field name.
 Default is OR (|).
 Can set to And (&) or XOR (^).
 - +/-: You can add a prefix to these to say if they must be included or excluded from filter.
-Example below won't match any record with keyword Survival_ArmorCold.
+2nd example below won't match any record with keyword WAF_ClothingCloak.
 - Include (+) and OR (|) prefixes are default so no need to enter them however, can be used for unforeseen cases where the value you want to enter may start with a prefix value.
 Like trying to enter a negative number ("+-123" to allowed -123).
 - Exclude (-) values ignore Operation.
 A record with any excluded values will make it not match not matter the overall operation. ! can also be used instead of -.
 - If matching against a field that accepts a string or Editor ID you can use regular expression to match, like EditorID basic filter.
-If used with exclude operator the - goes before the first /.
+If used with exclude operator the - goes before the first /, like in the 4th example below.
 - Currently operation only available per field.
 If you list multiple fields to match it will always be AND (&) between all the fields.

-## Examples
+#### Examples

     ...
 Single Value Match
     "Matches": { "Keywords": "ArmorMaterialLeather" },